Terms and conditions

 Content and information

-Content on our website and marketing materials are provided for general purposes only.
-All information is to be considered a suggestion only.
-The information provided is not to be taken as advice.
+Content on our website and marketing materials is provided for general purposes only.
+All information is provided as a suggestion only.
+The information provided should not be considered as advice.
 You must obtain professional advice before taking, refraining from or acting on any information we provide.
 We are not liable and not responsible for any action or inaction you take based on the content of our materials, whether online or offline.
 Our site is based on information relevant to Australia.
 Although we make reasonable efforts and care to update information on our website and materials, we make no warranty, guarantee, or representation, express or implied, that the content on this website or our marketing materials is free from errors, omissions, accurate, or up to date.

 15. Australian Consumer Law

 We comply with the Australian Consumer Law for goods and services.
-Your service is not exchangeable nor refundable where the service or good has already been carried out or when not in line with our terms of service, including cancellation periods.
+Your service is non-exchangeable and non-refundable if the service or good has already been carried out or if it is not in line with our terms of service, including cancellation periods.

 16. Intellectual Property